 - The Board by a majority vote may from time to time create or dissolve Committees designed to assist running various functions of the Club.

 - Upon creation of a Committee, the Board by majority vote will appoint an individual to run the Committee along with other individuals, if needed, to serve on the Committee.

 - Examples of Committees include such functions as:

-- Audio/Visual
+- $\circ$ Audio/Visual

 - Historian

-- Kiln Management
+- o Kiln Management

-- Membership
+- o Membership

-- Newsletter
+- o Newsletter

 - Programs